LightJason/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems2.md

 ---
-## Multiagent system (MAS): A system, in which a number of agents ...
+## Multiagent system (MAS)

+A system, in which a number of agents ...

 *   interact via communication
 *   perform actions in a shared environment